-The firms considered using the midriver supports to lift the bridge deck, but they would have had to lift it a lot — almost 3 ft.
-They also considered de-tensioning the main cables, but the anchor houses where those cables terminated were very restricted, the condition of the existing anchor rods was questionable, and there wasn’t a lot of threaded length on the existing anchor rods to grab on to, Stuffle notes.
+To release the tension, the firms considered using the midriver supports to lift the bridge deck, but they would have had to lift it a lot — almost 3 ft.
+They also considered detensioning the main cables, but the anchor houses where those cables terminated were very restricted, the condition of the existing anchor rods was questionable, and there wasn’t a lot of threaded length on the existing anchor rods to grab on to, Stuffle notes.

 The work began in January 2021.
 Hydraulic jacks under the bridge deck were used to take the load off the hangers.
 Then the hangers were removed in a coordinated sequence: two or three in a row, then a pair would be skipped, then two or three more would be removed as the work progressed from the ends of the bridge to the center and back out again.
 They were left with several pairs of hangers spaced along the length of the bridge that they de-tensioned simultaneously.
 At the final three locations, the hangers were reinforced with supplemental tie-downs because the predicted force exceeded the capacity of the existing hangers.
 In all, removing the bridge’s sway cables, hangers, and suspension cables took about two months.

 Meanwhile, the bridge’s timber deck, parts of which were rotting, is being replaced with a new, thin concrete deck poured on top of fiber reinforced polymer stay-in-place structural formwork.
 New hardwood decking will be laid at the sides of the deck in a nod to the bridge’s historic character.
 According to Nick Welch, the vice president of Gibson & Associates, Inc., the masonry of the bridge’s anchor houses and bridge towers will be rehabilitated: Masonry will be repointed as needed, new plaster will be added as needed, and new tie rods will be installed through the existing towers and anchor house walls to reinforce the existing masonry structures.